captest-io/cap-client/README.md

-# cap_client

-Command-line client for interacting with the captest.io application programming interface (API).
+# Client for interacting with the captest.io application programming interface

-This repository maintains two python programs `cap_client.py` and `cap_admin_client.py`.
+This repository maintains two python programs: `cap_client.py` and `cap_admin_client.py`.
 The first is a client for managing assignments.
 The second program is intended for managing other content on the platform (currently restricted to admin users).

 ## Installation

 The client relies on python (3.7+), but does not otherwise require any special installation steps.
 You can just clone the repository and start using the client straight away.

-To test that the client works, execute the `cap_client.py` program with the `--help` option.
+For a basic check that the software works, execute `cap_client.py` with the `--help` option.

 ```
 python cap_client.py --help